boblsturm/aimusicgenerationchallenge2023/README.md

 3. "What happened with the 2020 challenge?"
 - See a video of the [2020 challenge](https://youtu.be/KSoSyoEx6hc), where the focus was on the 365 jigs in O'Neill's 1001.
 - Read more about the challenge in [Sturm & Maruri-Aguilar (2021) “The Ai Music Generation Challenge 2020: Double Jigs in the Style of O'Neill's 1001''”, Journal of Creative Music Systems.
 5(1).](https://doi.org/10.5920/jcms.950)
 4. "What happened with the 2021 challenge?"
-Awards are mentioned [here](https://github.com/boblsturm/aimusicgenerationchallenge2021)
+Awards are mentioned [here](https://github.com/boblsturm/aimusicgenerationchallenge2021) Read more about the challenge in [Sturm (2022) "The Ai Music Generation Challenge 2021: Summary and Results", Proc.
+AI Music Creativity conference](https://zenodo.org/record/7088406)
 5. "What happened with the 2022 challenge?"
 Awards are mentioned [here](https://github.com/boblsturm/aimusicgenerationchallenge2022)